4 tips to spring clean your finances

 Spring is here, and it’s the perfect time to get your home and your finances in order.

-Here's a few ways to get started spring cleaning your finances:
+Here are a few ways to get started spring cleaning your finances:

-Request a free credit report
+1. Request a free credit report

-You can request a every 12 months from each of the three major consumer reporting companies (Equifax, Experian and TransUnion).
+You can request a free credit report every 12 months from each of the three major consumer reporting companies (Equifax, Experian and TransUnion).
 Once you have your credit report, you can check for and correct any errors.
 This is especially important if you’re thinking of making any big purchases, like buying a new home.
 Our checklist will help you know what to look for in your credit report.
 Try setting a calendar reminder so you remember to check your credit reports on a regular basis.
 You can request all three reports at once or you can order one report at a time.
 By requesting the reports separately (for example, one every four months) you can monitor your credit report throughout the year.

 If you’re facing a large debt or your payments are overdue, your first instinct may be to ignore the debt or hope it goes away.
 But, that may make things worse and lead to more stress down the line.
 There are strategies that can help you make payments that work for your current financial situation.

 Second, contact your lender to see if alternative payment options are available.
 You may be able to change your due date so that a payment is due closer to when you receive your income.
 Or, you could explore extended repayment options depending on your financial situation.

 Did you know that nearly 46 percent of consumers indicated that they could not pay for an emergency expense of $400?
 When you save for unexpected expenses, you can handle them when they happen without having to skip other bills or borrow money.
 Start with $500 as your goal.
-This is enough to cover a lot of common emergencies, like car repairs, a plane ticket to care for a sick family member, or minor medical costs.
+This is enough to cover a lot of common emergencies, like car repairs, a plane ticket to care for a sick family member, or smaller medical costs.